 You are about to enter The 143.

-I intended to create a playlist of 50.
+I originally intended to create a playlist of 50.
 Bearing in mind I only had the 11,988 songs already uploaded to and stored in my digital library to choose from at that moment (it’s 17,697 today, inconveniently), I was still amazed how quickly I flew past the 50 mark, and then the 75 mark, and then the 100 mark.
-I stopped when I had gathered every vital song in my library, and I had 143.
+I stopped when I had gathered every vital song by every vital artist in my library, and I found that I had 143.
 These were The 143.
 But it didn’t end there.
-I have been honing this playlist in my ears ever since, shuffling it randomly, and constantly updating it, so that if a song fails to match my memory or it, or falls behind in an afore-judged vitality, it is removed, and replaced.
-The 143 is fluid.
-Or at least, it is until I hit “publish” on an individual blog entry.
-Then it’s gospel.
-(As I type, I’m four songs away from the definitive list.
-Imagine that.)
+I have been honing this playlist in my ears ever since, shuffling it randomly, and constantly updating it, so that if a song fails to match my memory or it, or falls behind in afore-judged vitality, it is removed, and replaced.
+The 143 was fluid.
+Or at least, it was until I hit “publish” on an individual blog entry.
+Then it was gospel.

-In a perfect world, each entry will inspire rapture or enmity, and a dialogue will begin below the line, or on Twitter.
+In a perfect world, each of the 143 entries will inspire rapture or enmity, and a dialogue will begin below the line, or on Twitter.
 These choices are by their nature personal.
-They are mine.
+(In one of the more surreal passages of my life, Richard Fairbrass of Right Said Fred blocked me on Twitter because he felt it arrogant of me to choose my 143 favourite songs.)
+These choices are mine.
 I’m hoping our tastes will cross over more than once.
 There is no chiselling into tablets of stone here.
-If The 143 generates a few happy memories, and a couple of trips to Spotify, then none of the time and effort and love will have been wasted.
+If The 143 generates a few happy memories, and a couple of trips to Spotify or Deezer, then none of the time and effort and love will have been wasted.